samueltingg/Cub3D/README.md

 cub3D is a 3D graphics project inspired by the classic game Wolfenstein 3D.
 It serves as an introduction to raycasting and graphics rendering in C using the MiniLibX library.
 The project renders a first-person view of a maze-like environment and allows player movement and rotation.

 ### Compilation
+> Note: This program is only compatible with Linux.

 To build the program, navigate to the project directory and run:
 ```sh
 make